 Summary

-CAUTION: Cerium line is designed for casual uses (very little to no output) out in mostly dry weather.
+CAUTION: Cerium line is designed for casual uses (very little to no output) in dry weather.

-If this doesn't suit you, STOP READING HERE and visit my guide to Arc'teryx Jackets instead!
+If this doesn't suit you, then stop reading here and visit my guide to Arc'teryx Jackets instead.

 Here's the bottom line: